 Accommodation in Kiyovu

 Finding a house in Kiyovu is a bit tricky as the best places seem to be taken for the long term.
-But if you have your heart set on living in this area, keep checking my forum as places sometimes come available.
-Houses in this area tend to be older, one-story places with great, well-established gardens that are more like small jungles.
+Houses in this area tend to be older, one-story places with amazing, well-established gardens that are more like small jungles.
 There aren’t too many of the super huge mansions that can be found in Nyarutarama but those places have no soul anyway and the seem to have yards made up of grass and concrete, which is super lame.
 Kiyovu houses have a lot more character but you’ll end up paying more for less in this area.

 Restaurants & Cafes in Kiyovu

-Kiyovu has a bunch of restaurants nestled in amongst the leafy streets but many of them close between lunch and dinner or don’t open until 5 or 6pm.
+Kiyovu has a bunch of restaurants and cafes nestled in among the leafy streets but many of them close between lunch and dinner or don’t open until 5 or 6pm.

-- Khana Khazana – Though my Indian food preference is Zaaffran, Khana Khazana is also excellent and many people would argue that it’s the best in town.
+- Khana Khazana – Though my Indian loyalties lie with Zaaffran, Khana Khazana is also excellent and many people would argue that it’s the best in town.
 It’s fairly fancy and a great place for a nice meal, especially for groups.
 Go for someone’s birthday if you want to be serenaded and really embarrass them.

-- New Cactus – This is one of my favourite restaurants in Kigali with a menu serving up some unique dishes (fondue, frog’s legs etc), a great view, and friendly service.
+- New Cactus – This is one of my favourite restaurants in Kigali with a menu serving up some unique dishes (fondue, frog’s legs, etc), a great view, and friendly service.
 The goat triangles are the stuff of legend and their ‘Boeuf Arlequin’ with mashed potatoes is still on of my favourite meals in the city after all of these years.

-- The Bistro (Urban Hotel) – One of the new additions to Kigali’s food scene, this rooftop restaurant has an excellent view and some interesting choices on the menu (coffee-encrusted steak, anyone?)
+- The Bistro (Urban Hotel) – This rooftop restaurant has an excellent view and some interesting choices on the menu (coffee-encrusted steak, anyone?)
 The food is usually pretty good and it’s a reliable spot for excellent cocktails.
 The view from the restaurant is awesome, but there’s another bar up even higher that has a cool vibe and an even better view.

 Nightlife in Kiyovu